codementality/docker-for-drupal-development/docs/lessontwo.rst

     386a066cd84a: Already exists

 When Docker downloads an image, that image is comprised of several "layers".
-Each layer is comprised of a set of instructions in the Dockerfile that generate the components that make up a particular image.
+Each layer is comprised of a set of instructions in the Dockerfile that generates the components that make up a particular image.

 Each "layer" is stored on Docker Hub with a hash.
-Whenever possible Docker will "reuse" layers across multiple containers.
+Whenever possible, Docker will "reuse" layers across multiple containers.

 In our case, both the "latest" version and version "1.10.3" start with the official "debian/jessie" Docker image, so naturally there will be some commonality between the two.
 Since we had started with the "latest" image in our build, Docker had already downloaded the layers for the `nginx:latest` image and cached them locally.

-There is one layer that is common between `nginx:latest` and `nginx:1.10.3`, which Docker identified via its hash, so Docker doesn't download that layer again; it simply downloads the ones where there are differences.
+There is one layer that is common between `nginx:latest` and `nginx:1.10.3`, which Docker identified via its hash, so Docker doesn't download that layer again; it simply downloads the ones where there are differences, and locally constructs the "nginx:1.10.3" image from those layers.

 4:  Delete the `nginx:latest` image from your cache
 ###################################################